 Many drinks at convenience stores and supermarkets claim to give you energy, such as Red Bull®, Full Throttle®, Monster®, Rockstar®, Five Hour Energy® and others.
 You may be wondering if these drinks actually give you energy, and if they’re healthy to drink.
 Read on to learn about the ingredients in energy drinks so you can make smart choices.

 How do energy drinks work?

-There are usually different ingredients in energy drinks that may, for a short amount of time, make you feel more awake.
+There are ingredients in energy drinks that may, for a short amount of time, make you feel more awake.
 Caffeine is often one of these ingredients.
 One 8-ounce can of some energy drinks has more than twice the amount of caffeine as a small coffee.
 However, energy drinks often come in sizes much larger than 8 ounces–a standard can is about 12 ounces.
 Therefore, you may be taking in more caffeine than you realize.
 Caffeine is a stimulant which works by exciting your nervous system.
 Along with caffeine, other common ingredients in energy drinks include added amino acids, herbs, vitamins, and plenty of sugar, which claim to make you feel more awake and “energized.”

 Why are herbs added to energy drinks?